- Blog

 What causes a belly button infection?

 Belly button infections occur when bacteria or fungi infect the skin of the belly button.
 This can happen due to poor hygiene, ingrown hairs or an allergic reaction to jewelry or other objects that come into contact with the area.
-Yeast and bacteria occur naturally in certain areas of your body (particularly damp, warm dark areas where these organisms thrive), so if you don't clean your belly button regularly, microorganisms can grow rapidly and cause an infection.
+Yeast and bacteria occur naturally in certain areas of your body (particularly damp, warm dark areas where these organisms thrive).
+If you don't clean your belly button regularly, those microorganisms can grow rapidly and cause an infection.

 You can avoid most belly button infections by washing your belly button frequently with soap and using a cotton swab or washcloth to ensure that it’s completely dry.